 But on the other hand the route marking was not nearly as clear; and many stretches involved wading through deep mud and bog ~ especially from Beinglas farm up to the forest above Crianlarich.
-The lower half of Glen Falloch was certainly not the ‘manicured path’ that we now enjoy!
-So, in reality, the route was ‘different’ in several respects, rather than necessarily being much ‘easier’ or ‘harder’.
+The ascent of Conic Hill, and the lower half of Glen Falloch, were certainly not the manicured paths that we now ‘enjoy’!
+So, in reality, the route was ‘different’ in several respects, rather than necessarily being much ‘easier’ or much ‘harder’.
 Neither man gave an inch in this titanic struggle.
 As they started to cross Rannoch Moor after c 60 miles they realised that, with this mindset, mutual destruction was the most likely outcome.
 So they pooled resources, and continued on to finish together in the fine time of 17 hours 48 minutes.

 The Race was born!